 2022: FIA Formula 2 — Hitech GP

 Marcus will continue racing in the top tier of junior racing - FIA Formula 2.
-He switches to French outfit DAMS for the 2021 campaign and has his sights set on being a consistent frontrunner in the series across a record-breaking 14-round season.
+Taking what he has learned in his previous two campaigns, Marcus has his sights set on being a consistent frontrunner in the series across a record-breaking 14-round season.

 Hitech GP is one of the leading teams in the Formula 2 Championship and has regularly contended for race victories and podiums.

 2023: NTT IndyCar Series — Chip Ganassi Racing